 of Dot drivers have driven over 1 million miles with Dot Transportation.

 Companies like Dot Transportation, Inc. (DTI), who have never had a layoff in their 60 years of existence, are always looking for new or experienced drivers.
-Twenty-one percent of our drivers have driven over 1 million miles with us.
+Twenty-five percent of our drivers have driven over 1 million miles with us.

 Ease of Entry